sandbender/kragle_docs/Full_Example_API.md

 ```

 Ah, exactly what we need, a Block which will return the last Delicious post (for my account) with a given Tag!

+#### Create the needed HipChat Block type so we can send messages to HipChat rooms via Kragle...

 Unfortunately, we see no HipChat Blocks ready-made.
 Luckily, this is not an issue - we can simply create a "HipChat - Send Message to Room" block, like so: